suraj-mamgai/suraj-mamgai/README.md

 I am a Software Engineer and a Full Stack Dev in a perpetual state of learning new technologies.
-Primary interests: Django, Competitive Programming, C++, JavaScript, Blockchain and all...
+Primary interests: Django, Competitive Programming, C++, Scripting and all...

 ### Languages and Tools: